LED Technology and Support Structures: Advantages, Applications, and Attachment

 In addition to the LED display itself, it is essential to select a high-quality mounting system, as this factors significantly into the appearance of the display.
 Ideally, the mount must be able to make up for inconsistencies in the flatness of the wall surface.

-“The wall you are attaching to is never that precise, so you have to have a system that is able to mount to that non-flat surface and create a perfectly flat mounting surface for the LED panels themselves,” explains Grant Wylie, director of AV product management, Draper Inc., Spiceland, Indiana.
+“The wall you are attaching to is never that precise, so you have to have a system that is able to mount to that non-flat surface and create a perfectly flat mounting surface for the LED cabinets themselves,” explains Grant Wylie, director of AV product management, Draper Inc., Spiceland, Indiana.

-Consequently, the highest-quality mounts offer precision via Z adjustment for the structure, plus X, Y, and Z adjustments for every LED panel in the display.
-This then enables the face of an LED video wall to be perfectly flat all the way across, as minute adjustments can be made at the panel level.
+Consequently, the highest-quality mounts offer precision via Z adjustment for the structure, plus X, Y, and Z adjustments for every LED cabinet in the display.
+This then enables the face of an LED video wall to be perfectly flat all the way across, as minute adjustments can be made at the cabinet level.
 If the wall is not flat, seams in the LED will show, and the video wall will not appear seamless.

 • Are lifts required for installation?